 I’m a competitor at heart, so having goals and tracking my progress towards them have always seemed like little games to me.
 Maybe not as fun as a good drinking game, but games nonetheless.
 And ones I wanted and still want to win.

-I currently use two tools to track my progress towards my goals: my net worth calculator and personal goal tracker (get both of them here!).
+I currently use two tools to track my progress towards my goals: my net worth calculator and personal goal tracker.
 Each month I’ll update the numbers to see how much my net worth increased and how much closer I am to reaching my savings goals, and let me tell you, I live or die by my progress.

 Both of these tools force you to write down and keep track of your goals, which are essential to hitting them on time.
 It keeps it at the forefront of your mind so that when you’re tempted to buy those front-row seats for your favorite band, you’ll be able to easily turn them down.
 (Ok, maybe not so easily but you’ll do it.)